Physical Therapist Assistant

 Physical therapy practice encompasses health promotion, prevention, and rehabilitation for individuals from diverse populations across the lifespan.
 The Quincy College Physical Therapist Assistant program is committed to this philosophy and will strive to embed the importance of promoting wellness and contemporary practice into a holistic environment.
 The program is an integral part of the Quincy College community and is consistent with the stated mission of the College.

 Have questions or want to apply for the program?
-Please contact:
+Contact:

 David Huynh, Admissions Associate